 What is demand curve?

-It is a graphical representation of a relation between the price of a good and its quantity demanded.
+It is a graphical representation of a relation between the price of a good and it’s the quantity demanded.
 It is negatively sloped which means there is an inverse relationship between price and quantity demanded.
 For example, if the price of a good rises the consumer will demand less.
 Similarly, if the price of a good falls, the consumer will demand more.

-The demand schedule is a table representing negative relationship between the price and quantity demanded.
+The demand schedule is a table representing the negative relationship between the price and quantity demanded.
 As shown below:

 Below is the demand curve.
-On x axis we represent quantity demanded and on Y-axis we show price.
+On x-axis, we represent quantity demanded and on Y-axis we show price.

 Types of demand schedule with there curves